oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_b/readme.md

 #### Specifications and considerations:
-- Single Firewall: handles North-South (inbound/outbound) and East-West traffic inspection.
+- Single Firewall: handles North-South (Inbound/Outbound) and East-West traffic inspection.
 - Throughput rate: specifies the capacity of a single OCI Network Firewall.
-- Visibility limitations: no visibility into the source of inbound traffic, as the OCI Network Firewall only sees traffic coming from the Public Load Balancer.
+- Visibility limitations: no visibility into the source of Inbound traffic, as the OCI Network Firewall only sees traffic coming from the Public Load Balancer.
 - Cost Efficiency: lower cost compared to the **[Hub A](/addons/oci-hub-models/hub_a/readme.md)** model.
 <br>